spkcspider/spkcspider/README.md

 * prefer_get=true: retrieve token as GET parameter
 , token=xy: token as GET parameter, if invalid refresh token
 * raw=true: optimize output for machines
+* raw=embed: embed content, for ContentList only
+* id=id&id=id: limit tp ids, for ContentList only
+* search=foo: search case insensitive for string in info for lists only
+* info=foo: search info tag in info for list only
+* embed_tag=true: dereference tag references
 * protection=false: fail if protections are required
 * protection=xy&protection=yx...: protections to use